resiliencetheatre/rpi4edgemap/README.md

 ## codec2 binaries

-If you wish to have codec2 binaries on your edgemap device, use provided buildroot-extras/libcodec2.mk file to have them copied to target on build.
-Replace original libcodec2.mk file in ~/build-directory/buildroot/package/libcodec2/ with provided ~/build-directory/rpi4edgemapdisplay/buildroot-extras/libcodec2.mk file.
+If you wish to have codec2 binaries on your edgemap device, use provided `buildroot-extras/libcodec2.mk` file to have them copied to target on build.
+Replace original `libcodec2.mk` file in `~/build-directory/buildroot/package/libcodec2/` with provided `~/build-directory/rpi4edgemap/buildroot-extras/libcodec2.mk` file.

 # Configuration

-By default meshtastic branch works without FIDO2 enabled encryption, use `create-partition-noenc.sh` script to partition remaining space on your MicroSD card.
+On first boot on your RPi 4, you must create `maps` partition and create CA + certificates.

-Place pmtiles to your MicroSD second partition and link them under /opt/edgemap/edgeui/ on running instance.
-Modify also styles/style.json to match amount of sources available.
+To create `maps` partition, run `create-partition-noenc.sh` script on RPi4.
+Then you need to place pmtiles to your MicroSD second partition and link them under /opt/edgemap/edgeui/ on running instance.

 ## Map data